whg-training/whg-training-resources/docs/bioinformatics/401_command_line/02_basics.md

 % touch bash_intro1.md  bash_intro_2012.md  bash_intro2.md  bash_introduction.doc  bash_intro.md  bash_intro.md.old .very_secret
 ```

-The `touch` command should have created empty files for any which did not previously exist for us:
+The `touch` command should have created empty files for any which did not previously exist for us - use `ls` to check
+this:

 ~~~~
 % ls